Elizabeth Beikiriize Karungi

-Elizabeth Beikiriize Karungi, commonly known as Elizabeth Karungi NRM (born 5 December 1976), is a female Ugandan politician serving as the District Woman Representative for Kanungu District in Uganda's 10th Parliament, a position she has occupied since 2011.
+Elizabeth Beikiriize Karungi, commonly known as Elizabeth Karungi NRM (born 5 December 1976), is a female Ugandan politician who served as the District Woman Representative for Kanungu District in Uganda's 10th Parliament, a position she has occupied since 2011.
 She is a lawyer by profession and a member of the National Resistance Movement (NRM) party, Uganda's National ruling political party.

-Background and education
+Early life and education

-Karungi did her Primary Leaving Examinations in 1990 at Kayonza Primary School.
-She offered her O Levels (UCE) at Bishop Comboni College in 1994 and later her A Levels (UACE) from the same school in 1999.
+Karungi was born on 5 December 1976.
+She did her Primary Leaving Examinations in 1990 at Kayonza Primary School.
+She completed her O-Level (UCE) at Bishop Comboni College in 1994 and later her A-Level (UACE) from the same school in 1999.
 She graduated with a Diploma in Law from the Law Development Centre, Kampala in 2001.
 Thereafter, she proceeded to Uganda Christian University, Mukono for a Bachelor of Laws eventually graduating in 2006.
 She returned to Law Development Centre in 2007 for a diploma in legal practice.

 Career

 Karungi is a trained lawyer and worked as a Legal Officer at Bwenye and Ndyomugabe Advocates between 2008 and 2011.
 She later joined elective politics and have been serving as the district woman representative for Kanungu district since 2011.